Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 }
 ```

-And yes, that's where actual headache starts !
+And yes, that's where the actual headache starts!
 All the above class is encoded... but we see some significant leads, and here they are :

 * This includes b.c.a.a class
 * We have multiple instance of `Class.forName()`, `invoke()` and `.getMethod()` calls